BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 ### Forgery Attacks on Unbalanced Trees

 Envelopes should also be proof against forgery attacks before of their different construction, where all nodes contain both data and hashes.
-Nonetheless, care must still be taken with trees, especially when also using redaction, which limits visible information.
+Nonetheless, care must still be taken with trees, especially when also using elision, which limits visible information.

 See https://bitcointalk.org/?topic=102395 for the forgery attack.